When children first start to learn to read at school in KS1, the preferred practice to help them is through the use of phonics.

 If you'd like a PDF version of this page, simply click Early Years Spelling PDF

-A phoneme is the sound a grapheme makes.
-Graphemes can be one, two or three letters.
-It gets further complicated as two-letter graphemes are known as digraphs and three-letter graphemes are called trigraphs.
-Regardless of the number of letters in a grapheme, a phoneme is the one sound those letters make when put together.
-The best way to explain is with an example.
+A phoneme represents the sound a grapheme makes.
+Graphemes can be one, two, or three letters.
+Two-letter graphemes are digraphs, and three-letter graphemes are trigraphs.
+Regardless of letters, a phoneme is the sound those letters make together.
+Let's illustrate with an example.

-On its own, phonics can be an obstacle to spelling.
-However, when teamed with other spelling techniques, it’s a very useful tool.
+Phonics alone can pose a challenge to spelling.
+However, when combined with other spelling techniques, it becomes a valuable tool.

-Relying solely on phonics may help children read, but it’s probable their spelling will be lacking.
+Relying solely on phonics may assist children in reading, but their spelling proficiency is likely to be limited.

-Education Quizzes takes spelling very seriously indeed!
-We have 120 quizzes dedicated to spelling in our KS1 section.
-The quizzes are separated by year, so if your child is in Year 1 or Year 2 at school and needs some practice, go straight to KS1 Spelling.
+At Education Quizzes, we take spelling seriously!
+Our KS1 section offers 120 quizzes dedicated to spelling, separated by year.
+If your child is in Year 1 or Year 2 and needs practice, visit KS1 Spelling.

-There is a weekly leaderboard, an added extra bit of fun for the children.
-See if your child can get their name on the board, as well as watching their spelling get better and better!
+There's a weekly leaderboard, adding an extra layer of fun for children.
+See if your child can get their name on the board while watching their spelling skills improve!